vsg-dev/vsgQt/README.md

 # vsgQt
-[Open Source](LICENSE.md), cross platform (Windows, Linux, macOS) C++ library providing integration of VulkanSceneGraph with Qt windowing.
+Open Source, cross platform C++ library providing integration of VulkanSceneGraph with Qt windowing.
+Supports Windows, Linux and macOS.

+Qt, and hence vsgQt, is suited for interactive, event driven applications.
+For real-time applications we recommend that you use the VulkanSceneGraph's native windowing support and the standard VulkanSceneGraph frame driven shown in examples found in [vsgExamples](https://github.com/vsg-dev/vsgExamples/examples/viewer/vsgviewer/vsgviewer.cpp).

 ## Checking out vsgQt